 A Local Environmental Plan is a legal document called a Planning Instument, it provides the rules and guidelines which control the use of private and public land through zoning.
 It aims to reduce possible conflict between adjoining land uses, and aims to ensure there is adequate land to meet the diverse needs of our region.

-The Mid- Western Regional Local Environmental Plan 2012 commenced on the 10 August 2012.
+The Mid-Western Regional Local Environmental Plan 2012 commenced on the 10 August 2012, and has been amended multiple times since.
 The written Local Environmental Plan can be viewed on the New South Government Legislation web site via the following link:

 To view the maps for the LEP please follow the link below:

 The Mid-Western Regional Local Environmental Plan 2012 affects every parcel of land within the Mid-Western Region.
 The plan replaced the previous Local Environmental Plans operating in the area, namely: